 Mom and Baby Special Services

 The JPS Mom and Baby Special Services Program, formerly known as “Mom and Baby Drug Free For the Health of It!,” begun in 1990 to address the problem of substance abuse by pregnant women who delivered their infants at John Peter Smith Hospital, in Tarrant County, Texas.
 Specifically, the program began in response to a high incidence of drug -exposed infants in the hospital’s NICU and the resulting concern about the impact of drug use by pregnant women on hospital and follow-up costs.
 It is a mother/infant intervention program designed to assist pregnant and postpartum women to constructively deal with such issues as mental illness, substance abuse, and domestic violence.
 Its purpose is to improve birth outcomes and decrease the incidence of birth defects, child abuse and neglect, decrease the infant mortality rate, and promote family health and well-being.
-With voluntary enrollment in the program and agreement to participate in the process, women receive free services and education at JPS Health Centers or in their home.
+With voluntary enrollment in the program and agreement to participate in the process, women receive free services and education at JPS Health Centers, other community agency service sites such as DFPS offices; or in their home.
 Participants who are enrolled in the program are assigned a case manager with special training in addictions/abuse and offers individualized care and emphasizes the importance of early prenatal care.

 Who do you help?

 - Pregnant and postpartum (up to 18 months post pregnancy)who are Tarrant county residents who are identified as being at risk of having, or who have, a substance use disorder as well as, females referred by the Department of Family Protective Services (DFPS) who are identified as being at risk of having, or who have a substance use disorder and who have children under the age of six.

 - Clients become eligible if they have one or more of the following risk factors:

 Current or past use/abuse or dependence on, alcohol/ or drugs

 Current or past domestic violence